almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-03-01-github-and-azure-devops-oidc-authentication.md

 ---
 title:  "Authenticating GitHub and Azure DevOps using OpenID Connect"
-header:
-  #teaser: "/assets/images/github_terraform_azure_function.jpg"
-excerpt: "What if I told you, that you could improve developer exprience **and** security with your DevOps pipelines?
+excerpt: "What if I told you, we could improve developer exprience **and** security with your DevOps pipelines?
 Enter OpenID Connect (OIDC) to the rescue!"
 toc: true
 tags:
   - cloud